 The interim consolidated financial statements should be read in conjunction with the Company's Canadian GAAP audited annual consolidated financial statements for the period ended December 31, 2010.
-Note 4 discloses IFRS information for the period ended December 31, 2010 that was not provided in the 2010 annual consolidated financial statements.
+Note 4 discloses the reconciliation of the annual consolidated financial statements as issued and those in accordance with IFRS.